Azerbaijan in the High Middle Ages: Governance

-The Qara Qoyunlu state organization was based mainly on of its predecessors, Jalayirids, and the Ilkhanids.
+The Qara Qoyunlu state organization was based mainly on that of its predecessors, Jalayirids, and the Ilkhanids.
 Qara Qoyunlu rulers used the title sultan since the enthronement of Pirbudag by Qara Yusuf.
 Sometimes the title bahadur appeared on the coinage.
 They also used the titles khan, khagan and padishah.

 As for the provincial organization, the provinces were governed by şehzade and beys, who had smaller divans in each of the provinces.
 The governance by military governors (beys) generally passed on from father to son.
 In the cities there were officials called darugha, that looked after financial and administrative affairs, and also had political powers.

 Culture

 Palace of the Shirvanshahs is a historical 15th-century palace built by the Shirvanshahs and described by UNESCO as "one of the pearls of Azerbaijan's architecture".
 It is located in the Inner City of Baku.
-The complex contains the main building of the palace (the 1420s), Divankhana (the 1450s), the burial-vaults – (1435), the shah’s mosque with a minaret (1441), Seyid Yahya Bakuvi’s mausoleum (the 1450s) and the remnants of the Keyguba mosque.
+The complex contains the main building of the palace (the 1420s), Divankhana (the 1450s), the burial-vaults – (1435), the shah's mosque with a minaret (1441), Seyid Yahya Bakuvi's mausoleum (the 1450s) and the remnants of the Keyguba mosque.
 It is the biggest monument of the Shirvan-Apsheron branch of the Azerbaijani architecture.
 Shirvanshah's palace mausoleum is a part of Palace of the Shirvanshahs complex.
 The mausoleum is one of the three buildings located in courtyard of the complex, the others being Shirvanshah's palace mosque and Shirvanshah's palace bath house.